Learn about contributions, early withdrawal penalties, and distributions to help you avoid paying taxes on your IRA and 401(k) retirement funds.

 But retirement accounts can also be subject to tax penalties if investors make mistakes.
 Christine Russell, senior manager of retirement and annuities at TD Ameritrade, likens this to Goldilocks and the three bears.

 “You have withdrawal penalties for trying to take out your money too quickly when you’re too young.
 Then you have a penalty if you leave your money in too long when you’re old.
-So you have to hit that sweet spot to avoid penalties,” she said.
+So, you have to hit that sweet spot to avoid penalties,” Russell said.

-The premature distribution penalty is 10%, Russell said.
-That penalty applies when people who are younger than age 59 1/2 take money out of their retirement accounts and spend it.
-This applies to both traditional Individual Retirement Accounts (IRAs) and 401(k)s.
+The premature distribution penalty is 10%.
+That penalty applies when people who are younger than 59 1/2 take money out of their retirement accounts and spend it.
+This applies to both traditional individual retirement accounts (IRAs) and 401(k)s.
 Of course, making a valid rollover is an exception to the 10% penalty tax, so if you do get a payout of 401(k) or IRA benefits, consider the rollover approach.

-One way to avoid a 401(k) or IRA withdrawal penalty is simply to leave the money untouched until you reach age 59 1/2.
-It can be helpful to build a cash emergency fund that you can draw on if required.
+One way to avoid a 401(k) or IRA withdrawal penalty is simply to leave the money untouched until you’re 59 1/2.
+It can be helpful to build a cash emergency fund that you can draw from if needed.

 If you’re still working, some 401(k)s allow “in-service” withdrawals, but the 10% penalty applies up until age 59 1/2.

-Small business owners who have their own plans—such as a solo 401(k) or a profit-sharing plan—and take loans must also pay those back, Russell said.
-It’s particularly important that small business owners pay back loans, because not only are they subject to the 10% penalty, “but their whole plan could become disqualified, which means all their plan assets, not just the loan, are subject to taxation,” she said.
+Small business owners who have their own plans—such as a solo 401(k) or a profit-sharing plan—and take loans must also pay those back.
+It’s particularly important that small business owners pay back loans, because not only are they subject to the 10% penalty, “but their whole plan could become disqualified, which means all their plan assets, not just the loan, are subject to taxation,” Russell explained.

 The key to filing taxes is being prepared.
 TD Ameritrade provides information and resources to help you navigate tax season.